 "I saw your file, Jack, and I had my people dig around...
 We found your sister, alive and well.
 I can lead you right to her, Jack.
 But I'll be needing that briefcase first."
 When you have a conjoined twin you never have to be alone while murderously stalking the living.

-Having attacks that are minor actions isn't just useful for the conjoined mummy, it allows you to describe both heads doing something truly awful.
+Having 7 AP per turn isn't just useful for the conjoined mummy, it allows you to describe both heads doing something truly awful.

 ENGLISHMAN